desmax74/openshift-drools-hacep/docs/kafka-topics/README.md

 ### Kafka cluster

-- A Kafka Cluster on Openshift with AMQ Streams or Strimzi https://strimzi.io/ (tested on Openshift 3.11, 4.x and strimzi 0.11.1, 0.12.1)
+- A Kafka Cluster on Openshift with Strimzi [strimzi](https://strimzi.io/) (tested on Openshift 3.11, 4.x and strimzi 0.12.1)

 ### Creation of Kafka's topics
 Create the kafka topics using the files in the kafka-topics folder of the module used (springboot/jdkhttp),